Every week I get lots of messages asking about Balkan travel.

 Very often the biggest problem is not getting to the Balkans but getting out of the airport.
 The public transport is very often nonexistent and taxis are overpriced though might be your only option.

-There are also bus and train connections from neighbouring countries (Austria, Hungary, Greece) but since those take hours and are rather expensive I’ve ditched them altogether.
+There are also bus and train connections from neighboring countries (Austria, Hungary, Greece) but since those take hours and are rather expensive I’ve ditched them altogether.

 Crossing the borders in the Balkans

-I’ve crossed the borders when travelling by bus, by car, by train or simply walking and I’ve never had any problems or never was questioned.
+I’ve crossed the borders when traveling by bus, by car, by train or simply walking and I’ve never had any problems or never was questioned.

 How to get around the Balkans

-In most of the countries they also charge you a small fee if you have a bigger piece of luggage that need to go to the trunk – in Bosnia and Herzegovina for example it was 1mark (~0,50€).
+In most of the countries, they also charge you a small fee if you have a bigger piece of luggage that needs to go to the trunk – in Bosnia and Herzegovina, for example, it was 1mark (~0,50€).

 Last time I was in Tirana trying to find the furgon to Pogradec the driver approached me on some random street next to some blocks of flats and shortly after I was already on the way to my destination.

 - Ljubljana – Lake Bled: from 6am till 9pm at least one bus per hour, 1h20min, 6,30€ one way / 11,30€ return